30 green jobs that can help fight climate change

 Recycling has become fairly ubiquitous in American culture: Many people are used to separating out paper from plastic and checking for little triangular symbols on the bottoms of containers.
-The U.S. in 2015 (the most recent year for which data is available) recycled and composted a total of 91 million tons of municipal solid waste, according to the EPA: That's about 3.5 tons of recycling per person.
-And that's a lot of job opportunities—collecting, sorting, processing, and actually recycling 91 million tons of waste is no easy feat, especially now that China has stopped importing several key American recyclables.
+In 2018, the U.S. recycled and composted a total of 94 million tons of municipal solid waste, according to the EPA: That’s a lot of job opportunities—collecting, sorting, processing, and recycling 94 million tons of waste is no easy feat, especially after China stopped importing several key American recyclables.

 [Pictured: Trucks deliver trash and recycling waste at the Fort Totten Transfer Station in Washington D.C.]